Azure/rtable/README.md

 To get started, clone the repo and build using `msbuild` or Visual Studio.

+# Tests
+A comprehensive suite of tests can be found under the Test folder.
+The tests themselves depend on the following

+- AzureStorageMangler (based on azure\azure-storage-sdk)
+- HttpMangler (based on azure\azure-storage-sdk)
+- Nunit framework 2.5.7

+Running unit tests

+1. Build the entire solution including Tests.csproj
+2. In the Test\bin folder, make sure the following dependencies are present (if not, copy these)

+   - System.Spatial" version="5.6.3"

+3. Copy Test\nunit\2.5.7\bin\net-2.0 into Test\bin
+4. Run nunit-console.exe Tests.dll to run all tests

 ### NuGet

 At this time, the RTable library is only being released as a source download.
 To use